Fios-Quest/YouTube-Scripts/src/space/fluent.md

 However, there's a downside to this too.
 If we _did_ want to modify a single value, we'd have to make sure we take ownership back from the method.

-However, a benefit of using the with prefix means you _could_ use both setters and... uh "withers" together.
+That said, because we're using the with prefix, you _could_ use both setters and... uh "withers".

 ### quirks 5